lawalTheWest/LawalTheWest/README.md

 <!--
 ![]( https: //github-readme-stats.vercel. app/api?username=lawalTheWest &theme=dark&hide_border=false&include_all_commits= false&count_private=false)<br/>
 -->
-I'm a skilled software engineer (frontend and budding backend Engineer) with a passion for creating innovative solutions using cutting-edge technologies.
+I'm a skilled software engineer with a passion for creating innovative solutions using cutting-edge technologies.

 I am currently enrolled in the ALX Software Engineering Professional Course, where I have been gaining in-depth knowledge and practical experience in software development.